 At the time of competition, entrants must be registered students in the school they are representing and official full-time members of their team.
-No members shall be younger than 9th grade or older than 12th grade.
+No members shall be older than 9th grade.
 The penalty for an eligibility violation will be disqualification.